-class tc\toolbox.diffusion.HashinShtrikmanBoundMajorityExcludedPhase
+class tc\toolbox.diffusion.GeneralLowerHashinShtrikmanExcludedPhase

-Hashin-Shtrikman bounds with majority phase as matrix phase: the outermost shell consists of the phase with the highest local volume fraction.
+General lower Hashin-Shtrikman bounds: the outermost shell consists of the phase with the most sluggish kinetics.

 Based on a variant of the Hashin-Shtrikman bounds, their geometrical interpretation are concentric spherical shells of each phase.